albisserAdrian/acadCC/README.md

 1. Drop all the .dwg files you want to modify into the root folder next to the RUN-SCRIPTS.bat file.

 2. Open the RUN-SCRIPTS.bat file in a text editor like Notepad.

-3. Once you open the file you will find the following code:
+Once you open the file you will find the following code:

 ```batch
 FOR %%f IN ("%~dp0*.dwg") DO "C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe" /i "%%f" /s "%~dp0scripts\script-name.scr" /l en-US
 ```

-To make that code work you will need to:
+3. To make that code work you will need to:

   * Check that the path to the AutoCAD Core Console `accoreconsole.exe` which in my case can be found at `C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe` is correct.

   * Change the `script-name.scr` for the script you want to use.

+4. Save and close the `RUN-SCRIPTS.BAT` file.

+5. Double click on `RUN-SCRIPTS.BAT` to execute.

+## Examples

 If for example, you want to use the purge script on all the files in the current folder your `RUN-SCRIPTS.bat` file would look like this: